The music collection you’ve spent years putting together, or that family photo album you’ve worked on for weeks – gone.

 Back in the DOS days, we would just use the command Undelete, or one of its variations, but today the solution is so much simpler.

 Normally, the deleted file sits in the Bin until you empty it, or restore the file.
-But what if the file has been permanently removed from the Bin, to make room for more recently deleted files for example, when the maximum size allocated in the Recycle Bin properties has been exceeded?
-And yes, it does happen.
+But what if the file has been permanently removed from the Bin, to make room for more recently deleted files for example, when the maximum size allocated in Recycle Bin properties has been exceeded?

-All is not lost and here’s why: when a file is deleted from your Hard Drive, or portable media, what really gets deleted is the system link pointing to the file; but not the file itself.
+All is not lost and here’s why: when a file is deleted from your Hard Drive, or portable media, what really gets deleted is the system link pointing towards the file, but not the file itself.

 Surprisingly, it can often be relatively easy to retrieve the deleted file, or a good portion of the file, using specialized file recovery software, which takes advantage of this reality.